tesseract-ocr/tessdoc/Compiling.md

 *Use the same tools for building tesseract as you used for [building leptonica](https://github.com/DanBloomberg/leptonica/issues/410).*

+There are several (known) toolchains that can help you build the tesseract: [GNU Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html), [CMake](https://cmake.org/), [Software Network](https://software-network.org/) (a.k.a. sw) and [vcpkg](https://vcpkg.io/en/).
+Please have a look at the [tesseract Github Action Worklows](https://github.com/tesseract-ocr/tesseract/tree/main/.github/workflows) if the following instructions are not clear to you.

 ## Table of contents
 * [Linux](Compiling.md#linux)
 * [Windows](Compiling.md#windows)